Joint Task Force-Southern Border Transfer of Authority Ceremony

-Service members with Joint Task Force-Southern Border (JTF-SB) render honors during a Transfer of Authority at Fort Huachuca, Ariz., Oct.
+Gen. Gregory Guillot, Commander, North American Aerospace Defense Command and U.S. Northern Command, provides remarks during the Joint Task Force-Southern Border Transfer of Authority ceremony at Fort Huachuca, Ariz., Oct.
 10, 2025.
-Joint Task Force-Southern Border executes full-scale, agile, and all-domain operations in support of U.S. Customs and Border Protection to protect the territorial integrity of the United States and achieve 100% operational control of the southern border.
+JTF-SB executes full-scale, agile, and all-domain operations in support of U.S. Customs and Border Protection to protect the territorial integrity of the United States and achieve 100% operational control of the southern border.
 (U.S. Army Photo by Spc.
 Janean Carr)

 |Date Taken: